 The difference arises when we use these variables as predictors in a model.
-We’ll go into more detail later but as an example, stats::lm coerces plain factor into nfactor_levels-1 dummy variables and runs the model normall.
+We’ll go into more detail later but as an example, stats::lm coerces plain factor into nfactor_levels-1 dummy variables and runs the model normally.
 However, an ordered factor is treated with a polynomial model.
 Neither treatment is inherently wrong, it is just important that you select the appropriate method for your data and purpose.

 The crux of this confusion arises because the order of strings in the levels attribute in an unordered factor does have practical meaning even if it doesn’t have a mathematical or statistical meaning.
 For example, if we want to sort a dataset or plot such that certain values of a categorical variable appear first, then a simple way to do this is by explicitly setting the levels such that the values we want to see first are first in the input character vector.
-The first value in the levels attribute is also used when calculating contrasts as the “baseline”.
+The first value in the levels attribute is also used when calculating contrasts as the “baseline” or “reference group.”
 For example, if we have a race categorical variable with “White” as the first value of levels, then computed contrasts will show the effects of “Black” compared to “White”, of “Asian” compared to “White”, and so on.
 This doesn’t at all change the computation of the model but it does affect the direct interpretability of coefficients.
 Again though, unless you desire the resulting analytical implications, you shouldn’t add the ordered class to your factor when doing this, just changing the levels attribute is sufficient.

-Why not to use dummy variables
+Why not to use dummy variables for categorical outcomes

-The proper treatment of ordinal categorical variables is outside of the scope of this memo, instead we discuss the treatment of nominal categorical variables.
+The proper treatment of ordinal categorical outcome variables is outside of the scope of this memo, instead we discuss the treatment of nominal categorical variables.

 It is accepted practice to transform nominal categorical variables into dummy variables when used as a predictor variable; in fact, R performs this step automatically if you include a factor as a predictor variable in your formula.
 It seems logical then to just do the same with a response variable; just run the model nfactor_levels times for each dummy variable.
 First consider the non-rigorous implications if only 1 of these analyses provides a statistically significant p-value Does that mean our research condition or explanatory variable only effectively predicts for one possible value of our categorical?
 That conclusion is somewhat difficult to reconcile with the tautological fact that the statistically significant case is necessarily collinear with a set of non-statistically significant variables.
+For example, if the treatment group has more cases in the “small” category than the control group, it must by definition also have fewer cases across the “medium” and “large” groups, even if the ”small” contrast is the only one that is statistically significant.
 For this reason, a single, shared statistical test when evaluating a categorical variable such that we have a single measure of significance would be preferred.